-Interior Designer Kit Kemp shares her advice on designing beautifully elegant curtains that will instantly elevate your room
+Interior Designer Kit Kemp shares her expert advice on choosing beautifully designed curtains to instantly elevate your room

 THE TOWNHOUSE AT LONDON’S HAYMARKET HOTEL.
 IMAGES: FIRMDALE HOTELS